Obstructive Sleep Apnea

 What is obstructive sleep apnea?

-Obstructive sleep apnea occurs when your breathing is interrupted during sleep.
-This interruption lasts for longer than 10 seconds at least 5 times an hour throughout your sleep period.
+Obstructive sleep apnea is a condition where sleep is interrupted by abnormal breathing.
+In sleep apnea, breathing is interrupted by the airway blocking the flow of air.
+These interruptions last for longer than 10 seconds and happen at least 5 times an hour throughout your sleep period.
 When your breathing is reduced and you're not taking in enough oxygen, it's called hypopnea.
 If your breathing completely stops, it's called apnea.
-Your breathing often stops because something is blocking your upper airway.
-This might be muscles, tongue, or other body tissues.
-Obstructive sleep apnea can range from moderate to severe.
-This is based on a measurement and rating system called the apnea-hypopnea index (AHI).
+Obstructive sleep apnea can range from mild to severe.
+This is based on a measurement rating system called the apnea-hypopnea index (AHI).
 The AHI measures an average number of apnea and hypopnea episodes you have per hour that you sleep.

-In adults, obstructive sleep apnea is classified by severity:
+In adults, obstructive sleep apnea is classified by how bad it is:

 • Severe obstructive sleep apnea means that your AHI is greater than 30.
 You have more than 30 episodes per hour.